eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 The latter can be acheived in principle by a reduction of issuance relative to the base fee "burn rate".
 Because of this quotient rule tradeoff, low-but-positive inflation actually plays a positive infrastructural role in moderating staking fraction.

-This can be seen in the market equilibrium staking fraction, which we derive below:
+This can be seen in the market equilibrium staking fraction, derived below.

 $$\displaystyle
 s^\star = r\frac{\alpha + f}{\alpha + rf}